lukeshiner/tabler/README.rst

 What is tabler?
 ===============

-The tabler package provides the Table class which is intended to make the creation and maniplulation of tabulated data intuitive.
+The tabler package provides the Table class which makes the creation and maniplulation of tabulated data intuitive.

 It can:
     + Open various spreadsheet files from a relative path, absolute path or url.